peterkovermann/epileptic_encephalopathy_2/README.md

 Zip file: Collection of confocal images from HEK293T cells after transfection of <i>h</i>EAAT2 variants fused to mYFP or mCherry.
 Note: These pictures proof membrane insertion of tested variants.
 Here in this figs, contrast/brightness is adjusted.
-Quantification of surface expression was differently studied by ELISA-assays (Figure 2b, d)
+Quantification of surface expression was differently studied by ELISA-assays (Figure 3).

 <b>[Figures 5,7,8 - dataset 2](../main/Figs_5_7_8_Current_amplitudes_hEAAT2_variants.xlsx)</b>